 - Students submit either a Canadian Universities Graduate Transfer Agreement (CUGTA) form or a Western Dean's Agreement (WDA) form, depending on the home institution.

-- After getting email confirmation from the department, students taking the course for credit can register themselves and pay their tuition on PAWs.
-Students wishing to audit the course can contact Student Central at email@example.com using their PAWs email account and request to be registered as an audit student in the course.
-Tuition will still be paid on PAWs.
+- After getting email confirmation from the Department, students taking the course for credit can register themselves and pay their tuition on PAWS.
+Students wishing to audit the course can contact Student Central at firstname.lastname@example.org using their PAWS email account and request to be registered as an audit student in the course.
+Tuition will be paid on PAWS.

 Tuition and fees are payable by all participants, but vary depending on your citizenship and whether you are taking the course for credit or as an audit student.